yvonneventure/web-design/020 JavaScript Algorithms and Data Structures/Functional Programming.md

 - Do not change things

 Changes lead to bugs.
 It's easier to prevent bugs knowing that your functions don't change anything, including the function arguments or any global variable.
+For example, use `slice` rather than `splice`.

 In functional programming, changing or altering things is called mutation, and the outcome is called a side effect.
 A function, ideally, should be a pure function, meaning that it does not cause any side effects.